graemegowans/pxd/process_pxd.md

 ### END OF SCRIPT ###
 ```

+### R script

 You can save a dated version of the R script to this location as a record of changes that were made to e.g. rescheduled publications and health topics.

 Moving to Access format
 =======================

+Access can't import .csv files.
 After processing and exporting report, open csv file and:

--   change any flagged titles as needed manually (get rid of edition)
+-   change any flagged titles as needed manually (to get rid of edition)
--   delete the title\_flag column
+-   delete the `title_flag` column
--   check for encoding issues
+-   check/fix any encoding issues - sometimes problems with symbols e.g. -, £, &, ", '
 -   save as .xls (Excel 97-03) for loading to Access
+-   you can delete the csv file now

 Go to: `F:\PHI\Publications\Governance\Pre Announcement\Updating ISD Forthcoming Webpages`

--   rename old ForthcomingPubs.mdb file as ForthcomingPubs\_\[archive\_date\]
+-   rename 'ForthcomingPubs.mdb' to 'ForthcomingPubs\_\[archive\_date\].mdb' (e.g. ForthcomingPubs\_20190127.mdb)
 -   open Access
--   make blank db named ForthcomingPubs
+-   click New (`Ctrl+ N`)
+-   make 'Blank database' (right hand side of screen)
+-   call it ForthcomingPubs and save to `Updating ISD Forthcoming Webpages` folder
--   Then click New &gt; Import Table &gt; Choose File (change file type to Excel if it doesn't appear) &gt; Select has headers &gt; add to new Table &gt; check it looks ok &gt; add key automatically &gt; choose name = "tblPubs"
+-   then: New &gt; Import Table &gt; select the .xls file made above (change file type to Excel if it doesn't appear) &gt; select "has headers" &gt; add to new Table &gt; check it looks ok &gt; add key automatically &gt; choose name = "tblPubs"
 -   check rescheduled pubs are added and that all dates are formatted ok
 -   save and close
 -   upload using FileZilla FTP